China's Didi says to relaunch Hitch service in November

 The ride-hailing giant suspended the service last year following the murder of a female passenger by her Didi driver.

-The case had badly dented Didi’s image at a time when it has been trying to expand overseas to compete with foreign rivals such as Uber (UBER.N) and drove the company to pledge that it would prioritize safety over growth.
+The case had badly dented Didi’s image at a time when it has been trying to expand overseas to compete with foreign rivals such as Uber and drove the company to pledge that it would prioritise safety over growth.
+(Reporting by Brenda Goh and Yilei Sun; Editing by Kim Coghill.)